 Close-fitting and ankle high, Chelsea boots are always made with an elastic side panel.
 They’re one of the few long-standing items of Victorian-era fashion, and made a big comeback in the 1960s thanks to The Beatles.

-The Legend from Thursday Boot Co. is a divine choice for a Chelsea boot, thanks to its combination of comfort and durability.
+The Legend from Thursday Boot Co. is an awesome choice for a Chelsea boot, thanks to its combination of comfort and durability.
 They’re an incredible value for what you get, with glove leather interiors and Goodyear welt construction.

 Ankle boots are definitely a less common style than